Setting the Record Straight

 The NEA says… AAE provides only cheap liability insurance and no legal assistance.

 False!
 AAE provides both legal assistance and liability insurance.
 AAE members have free access to AAE’s attorney referral network or they may prefer to seek out legal representation of their own choosing instead of having to accept a predetermined legal advisor.
 AAE’s attorneys bill our insurance provider—not you, the individual teacher—for services covered under AAE’s plan.
 In instances when you choose to use your own attorney, he or she will be reimbursed for services rendered up to the limits specified in the policy.
 And our liability insurance is not cheap either!
 AAE’s in-dues policy costs us $35 per member.
 NEA’s policy costs the NEA about $2 per member (according to an on the record comment by NEA president, Reg Weaver).
 Yet AAE’s dues are $16.50 per month, compared to NEA’s combined local, state, and national dues which average close to $60 per month.
 If teachers are sticking with the NEA just because the NEA offers liability insurance, they are paying hundreds of dollars more per year than they need to.
-For an eye-opening report on where some of NEA’s dues are spent, click here.
+This eye-opening report shows just how NEA spends teacher dues.

 Unlike the NEA that is infamous for being over-staffed with highly paid employees, AAE is able to maintain a lean operation that is sensitive to our members’ desires and needs.
 Our dues structure allows us to provide exactly what our members tell us they want and need most—and that does not include contributions to political parties or 527’s to help elect so called “education-friendly” candidates (which more literally means labor union-friendly candidates).